 - Concert promoter - you'll need a love of live music and excellent communication skills.
 It's your job to spread the word about live music events and ensure that this results in strong ticket sales.
 You'll liaise with agents/artist managers, recording artists and club/concert venues to book shows, publicise events to media and set up advertising campaigns.

-- Music journalist - exceptional writing skills and an interest in all things music are a must.
+- Music magazine journalist - exceptional writing skills and an interest in all things music are a must.
 You'll report on music industry news, interview artists and musicians, and review albums and concerts - either for a specialist print or online publication or the music section of a general news outlet.

 - Music producer - producers write, arrange, produce and record songs for artists or for their own personal projects.
-Hours can be long and you'll spend the majority of your time in a studio setting.
+The hours can be long and you'll spend the majority of your time in a studio setting.
 You'll collaborate with recording artists, recording/sound engineers, session musicians and singers, as well as A&R managers and record company executives.

 You could also become a: